 - 1 Letter of Application

 - 2 Letters of Recommendation

 - Application Fee

-Courses will be held either in person at UW-Madison in the evenings or online.
-Depending on the location of your residency, we will be flexible and will work with you and your placement site to make sure that you can attend courses.
+Courses will be held in person at UW-Madison in the evenings.
+Most summer courses are held online with the possibility of some on-campus work.
+Depending on the location of your residency, we will be flexible and will work with you and your placement site to make sure that you can attend in-person courses.
 Courses will prepare you to teach special education at the K-12 level and will fulfill all of the requirements for licensure as well as a Master’s degree.
 Here is a general outline of the required courses: